Disclosure Notice

 ITEM 1A.
 RISK FACTORS

-Investing in Knife River common stock involves a number of risks and uncertainties.
-The factors and other matters discussed herein are important factors that could cause actual results or outcomes for the Company to differ materially from those discussed in the forward-looking statements included elsewhere in this Annual Report.
-If any of the risks described below actually occur, Knife River’s business, prospects, financial condition or financial results could be materially impacted and the trading price of Knife River’s common stock could decline, and investors could lose all or part of their investment.
-The following are the most material risk factors applicable to Knife River and are not necessarily listed in order of importance or probability of occurrence and not necessarily inclusive of all risks.
-Knife River may also be subject to other risks or uncertainties not presently known to it or that it currently deems to be immaterial but may materially adversely affect Knife River’s business, prospects, financial condition, financial results or the trading price of Knife River’s common stock in future periods.
+Investing in our common stock involves a number of risks and uncertainties.
+The factors and other matters discussed herein are important factors that could cause actual results or outcomes to differ materially from those discussed in the forward-looking statements included elsewhere in this Annual Report.
+If any of the risks described below actually occur, our business, prospects, financial condition or financial results could be materially impacted and the trading price of our common stock could decline, and investors could lose all or part of their investment.
+The following are the most material risk factors applicable to us and are not necessarily listed in order of importance or probability of occurrence and not necessarily inclusive of all risks.
+We may also be subject to other risks or uncertainties not presently known or that are currently deemed to be immaterial but may materially adversely affect our business, prospects, financial condition, financial results or the trading price of our common stock in future periods.

 Operations, Growth and Competitive Risks

-The Company is subject to competition throughout the markets it serves as they are highly fragmented and competes with a number of regional, national and international companies.
-These companies may have greater financial and other resources than Knife River, while other competitors are smaller and more specialized, and concentrate their resources in particular areas of expertise.
-The Company’s results are also affected by the number of competitors in a market, the production capacity that a particular market can accommodate, the pricing practices of other competitors and the entry of new competitors in a market.
-Significant competition could lead to lower prices, higher wages, lower sales volumes and higher costs.
+We are subject to competition throughout the markets we serve as they are highly fragmented and we compete with a number of regional, national and international companies.
+These companies may have greater financial and other resources than us, while other competitors are smaller and more specialized, and concentrate their resources in particular areas of expertise.
+Our results are also affected by the number of competitors in a market, the production capacity that a particular market can accommodate, the pricing practices of competitors and the entry of new competitors in a market.
+Significant competition could lead to lower prices, higher wages, lower sales volumes and higher costs, negatively affecting our financial condition, results of operations and liquidity.

 In addition, construction materials and related contracting services are marketed under highly competitive conditions and are subject to competitive forces such as price, quality, service, delivery time and proximity to the customer.
-Knife River’s customers make competitive determinations based upon qualifications, experience, performance, reputation, technology, customer relationships, price, quality and ability to provide the relevant services in a timely, safe and cost-efficient manner.
-Increased competition may result in the inability to win bids for future projects and failure to effectively compete could negatively affect Knife River’s results of operations, financial position and cash flows.
+Our customers make competitive determinations based upon qualifications, experience, performance, reputation, technology, customer relationships, price, quality and ability to provide the relevant services in a timely, safe and cost-efficient manner.
+Increased competition may result in the inability to win bids for future projects and failure to effectively compete could negatively affect our results of operations, financial position and cash flows.

-Knife River must obtain governmental, environmental, mining, and/or other permits at many of its facilities.
-New quarry sites can take years to develop and in a number of states in which Knife River operates, it can be difficult to permit new aggregate sites or expand existing aggregate sites due to community resistance and regulatory requirements, among other things.
+We must obtain governmental, environmental, mining, and/or other permits at many of our facilities.
+New quarry sites can take years to develop and in a number of states in which we operate it can be difficult to permit new aggregate sites or expand existing aggregate sites due to community resistance and regulatory requirements, among other things.
 In addition, construction aggregates are difficult to transport efficiently and freight costs can make certain deposits uneconomical to mine if located in areas of little growth or without the ability to supply growing markets served by rail or barge.
-Failure to secure, permit and mine such reserves could negatively impact Knife River’s business, financial condition and results of operations.
+Failure to secure, permit and mine such reserves could negatively impact our business, financial condition and results of operations.

-Knife River is exposed to risk of loss resulting from the nonpayment and/or nonperformance by its customers and counterparties.
+We are exposed to risk of loss resulting from the nonpayment and/or nonperformance by our customers and counterparties.

-Knife River’s customers include public and private entities that have been, and may continue to be, negatively impacted by the economy.
-A recessionary construction economy can increase the likelihood that Knife River will not be able to collect on all accounts receivable or may experience a delay in payment from some customers.
-If its customers or counterparties experience financial difficulties, which has occurred and may reoccur, Knife River could experience difficulty in collecting receivables.
-While no one customer accounted for over 10 percent of Knife River’s revenue in 2023, 2022 or 2021, Knife River faces collection risk as a normal part of business where it performs services and subsequently bills clients for such services.
-In the event that Knife River has concentrated credit risk from customers in a specific geographic area or industry, negative trends or a worsening in financial conditions in that specific geographic area or industry, Knife River could become more susceptible to disproportionately high levels of default.
-Nonpayment and/or nonperformance by its customers and counterparties could have a negative impact on Knife River’s results of operations and cash flows.
+Our customers include public and private entities that have been, and may continue to be, negatively impacted by the economy.
+A recessionary construction economy can increase the likelihood that we will not be able to collect on all accounts receivable or may experience a delay in payment from some customers.
+If our customers or counterparties experience financial difficulties, which has occurred and may reoccur, we could experience difficulty in collecting receivables.
+While not one customer accounted for over 10 percent of our revenue in 2025 or 2024, our top 15 customers accounted for about 21 percent of our 2025 revenue, of which nine were state-level DOTs.
+We face collection risk as a normal part of business where we perform services and subsequently bill clients for such services.
+In the event that we have concentrated credit risk from customers in a specific geographic area or industry, negative trends or a worsening in financial conditions in that specific geographic area or industry, we could become more susceptible to disproportionately high levels of default.
+Nonpayment and/or nonperformance by our customers and counterparties could have a negative impact on our results of operations and cash flows.

-The success of Knife River depends, in part, on the ability to execute on its acquisition strategy, to successfully integrate acquired businesses and to retain key employees of acquired businesses.
+Our success depends, in part, on the ability to execute on our acquisition strategy, to successfully integrate acquired businesses and to retain key employees of acquired businesses.

-The Company’s current geographic and asset footprint is the result of a deliberate acquisition growth strategy, which began in 1992 following its first aggregate company acquisition.
-Since then, Knife River has acquired and integrated over 80 complementary businesses, which have contributed significantly to its growth.
-Management continues to evaluate strategic acquisition opportunities as part of its ongoing growth strategy.
+Our current geographic and asset footprint is the result of a deliberate acquisition growth strategy, which began in 1992 following our first aggregate company acquisition.
+Since then, we have acquired and integrated over 90 complementary businesses, which have contributed significantly to our growth.
+Management continues to evaluate and pursue strategic acquisition opportunities as part of our ongoing growth strategy.
 Management is unable to predict the timing or size of any future acquisitions.
-Potential risks associated with acquisitions could include, among other things: Knife River’s ability to identify attractive acquisitions; Knife River’s ability to offer potential acquisition targets competitive transaction terms; Knife River’s ability to raise additional equity and/or incur additional indebtedness, which could increase its net leverage; and reputational or other damage due to the prior conduct of an acquired company.
+Potential risks associated with acquisitions could include, among other things: our ability to identify attractive acquisitions; our ability to offer potential acquisition targets competitive transaction terms; our ability to raise additional equity and/or incur additional indebtedness, which could increase our leverage; regulatory approval; and reputational or other damage due to the prior conduct of an acquired company.

 Acquisitions typically require integration of the acquired company’s project management, finance, information technology, risk management, purchasing, human resources and fleet management functions.
-The Company may be unable to successfully integrate an acquired business into its existing business, and an acquired business may not be as profitable as expected or at all.
+We may be unable to successfully integrate an acquired business into our existing business, and an acquired business may not be as profitable as expected or at all.
 Acquisitions involve risks that the acquired business will not perform as expected and that the expectations concerning the value, strengths and weaknesses of the acquired business will prove incorrect.
-The inability to successfully integrate new businesses in a timely and orderly manner could increase costs and result in dis-synergies and negatively impact the Company’s results of operations and prevent Knife River from realizing expected rates of return on the acquired business.
-Factors affecting the successful integration of an acquired business include, but are not limited to, the following:
+The inability to successfully integrate new businesses in a timely and orderly manner could increase costs and result in dis-synergies and negatively impact our results of operations and prevent realizing expected rates of return on the acquired business.
+Factors affecting the successful integration of an acquired business include but are not limited to, the following:

 • Responsibility for certain liabilities of an acquired business, whether or not known, which could include, among other things, tax liabilities, product and other tort liabilities, breach of contract claims, environmental liabilities, permitting and regulatory compliance issues and liabilities for employment practices.